boennecd/pedmod/README.md

 ![C\_{il}](https://render.githubusercontent.com/render/math?math=C_%7Bil%7D "C_{il}")
 matrices are correlation matrices).
 Moreover,
 ![\\phi](https://render.githubusercontent.com/render/math?math=%5Cphi "\phi")
-is the proportion of variance attributable the individual specific effect.
+is the proportion of variance attributable to the individual specific effect.

 The parameterizations used in the package are